weizhiao/rust-elfloader/README.md

 # TODO
 * Support more CPU instruction sets.
 * Improve support for the DT_FLAGS flag bits.
+* Implement the ElfObject trait for TcpStream, enabling elf_loader to load dynamic libraries directly via TcpStream and achieve a "streaming" loading effect.
+* Implement asynchronous versions of the ElfObject trait and the load_dylib interface.
 * Improve comments and documentation.
 ...